sam-ulrich1/hedera-sdk-c/README.md

         - `rustup update`
         - `rustup toolchain install nightly`
         - `rustup target add x86_64-unknown-linux-musl --toolchain=nightly`
             - NOTE: If other toolchains are installed you may need to repeat the above step for each of the toolchains.
 List toolchains with this command:
             `rustup toolchain list`
+        - `rustup target add x86_64-apple-darwin --toolchain=nightly`
+            - NOTE: If other toolchains are installed you may need to repeat the above step for each of the toolchains.
+List toolchains with this command:
+            `rustup toolchain list`
+        - `rustup target add target x86_64-pc-windows-gnu --toolchain=nightly`
+            - NOTE: If other toolchains are installed you may need to repeat the above step for each of the toolchains.
+List toolchains with this command:
+            `rustup toolchain list`